KNARsack: Teaching Neural Algorithmic Reasoners to Solve Pseudo-Polynomial Problems: Evaluation

 \section{Evaluation}

 \paragraph{Experimental Setup} Our experiments are implemented on top of CLRS-30 \cite{ibarz2022generalist} (3 seeds for std).
 Hyperparameters (learning rate, optimiser, etc.) are inherited, including the use of Triplet-GMPNN processor \cite{dudzik2022graph} as well as the standard node positional encoding.
 Differently from CLRS-30, we use the model from the final epoch for testing, as it was recommended in \cite{mahdavi2022towards}.
 Furthermore, during the construction training phase, we perform 30,000 epochs, as we observed that the model does not stabilize within the first 10,000 epochs.

 The model is trained on samples where $n \leq 16$ and $C \leq 16$ (in-distribution).
-The out-of-distribution we consider different values of $n$ and $C$ (up to $n=64$ and $C=64$).
-Each configuration consist of 64 samples.
+For out-of-distribution experiments, we consider different values of $n$ and $C$ (up to $n=64$ and $C=64$).
+Each configuration consists of 64 samples.
 Item weights are uniformly sampled from $\{1, 2, \ldots, 8\}$, and item values are uniformly sampled from the interval $[0, 1]$.

 Following CLRS-30, during testing, we report the micro-F1 score.
 We also add \textit{exact-match accuracy} -- the fraction of samples whose discretized solution, obtained by greedily selecting the highest-probability item until capacity is reached, exactly matches the ground truth.